hshah19/blazar/doc/source/devref/development.guidelines.rst

 Testing Guidelines
 ------------------

-Climate repositories have unit tests that are run on all submitted code, and it is recommended for developers to execute them themselves to catch regressions early.
+Blazar repositories have unit tests that are run on all submitted code, and it is recommended for developers to execute them themselves to catch regressions early.
 Developers are also expected to keep the test suite up-to-date with any submitted code changes.